qiencai/autocast/README.md

 ## Running on HPC

 In the [Scripts](/scripts/) folders, slurm scripts can be found for running training and evaluation on the baskerville HPC.

+To run, simply navigate to the top level of this repository, and run:

+`sbatch scripts/train_and_eval_encoder-processor-decoder.sh` or
+`sbatch scripts/train_and_eval_autoencoder.sh` depending on which model you would like to run.

+This will train and evaluate the model using the settings in the corresponding config (found in the configs folder).
+Outputs from both train and eval will be written out to an outputs folder with the following naming convention:

+`outputs/{job_name}/{$date +%Y%m%d_%H%M%S}`.